WMBQ-CD: Spectrum sale and donation to WNET

 In the Federal Communications Commission (FCC)'s incentive auction, WMBQ-CD sold its spectrum for $28,313,224 and indicated that it would enter into a post-auction channel sharing agreement.
 On September 29, 2017, the station entered into a channel sharing agreement with WNET (channel 13); concurrently, Prime Time Partners agreed to donate the WMBQ license to WNET.
-The donation was completed on December 22, 2017; the next day, WMBQ-CD was taken off-the-air while WNET prepared to move the shared transmitter to the World Trade Center.
+The donation was completed on December 22, 2017; the next day, WMBQ-CD was taken off-the-air while WNET prepared to move the shared transmitter to One World Trade Center.
 The station returned to the air in November 2018 as an affiliate of MHz Worldview.
-Like WNDT-CD, WMBQ-CD airs NJTV News with Mary Alice Williams and a locally produced program, Metrofocus.
-Among local programing PBS Kids Sprout and Cyberchase airs on Saturday afternoons from WNET.
-After MHz Networks announced in January that MHz Worldview will cease operations by March 1, 2020 in favor of digital streaming, WNET switched its programming to First Nations Experience.
+After MHz Networks announced in January that MHz Worldview would cease operations by March 1, 2020, in favor of digital streaming, WNET switched its programming to First Nations Experience.

-Digital channels
+Subchannel

-WMBQ-CD transmits one channel on the multiplex shared with WNET and WNDT-CD:
+WMBQ-CD transmits one channel on the multiplex shared with WLIW:

 A third subchannel, EEE, a Spanish-language religious network, was added in 2014 but with low audio levels.
 In January 2015, EEE was replaced with long-form infomercial programming.
 Biz TV was previously on WMBQ's primary channel 46.1 until it was donated to WNET.